Zürich Hauptbahnhof: The 1871 station

 In 1963, about 500 metres before the concourse, an imposing six-storey concrete cube arose in the station yard.
 It was designed by SBB architect Max Vogt, and it has been the home of the Zentralstellwerk Zürich (central signalling control) since 1966.
 The then state-of-the-art relay-controlled interlocking system replaced the decentralised mechanical and electro-mechanical signal boxes in the station throat, including the Stellwerk «Seufzerbrücke» ("Bridge of Sighs" signal box), which had spanned the entire station throat just east of the Langstrasse.

-The signalling control system was modernised to coincide with the commissioning of the Zürich S-Bahn.
+The signalling control system was modernised to coincide with the commissioning of the Zurich S-Bahn.
 It is equipped with a computerised controller that performs the standard operations.
 Apart from the tracks and points (switches) of the "Sihlpost station" (which are controlled by an electronic control system), the entire control of the points and signals in the Langstrasse–Concourse section is still largely under relay control, in some cases with the original relay sets installed in 1966.

-The immense station yard, with its platform tracks and station building, is a bottleneck for the city of Zürich.
+The immense station yard, with its platform tracks and station building, is a bottleneck for the city of Zurich.
 The Limmat and the Sihl were further bottlenecks, and the combination of the three led to gridlock in the 1950s and 1960s.
 In parallel, there were plans for a subway system.
 Although the people voted against it in 1962, the city's Civil Engineering Department had already started to convert the Bahnhofplatz for the purpose of a possible underground line.